-We all broadly understand “consensus” as the notion of different parties agreeing with each other.
-In distributed computing, Consensus is one of the core functionalities.
-In this post, we define the consensus problem and discuss some variants and their differences.
+Consensus broadly means different parties reaching agreement.
+In distributed computing, Consensus is a core functionality.
+In this post, we define the consensus problem and its variants.

 In modern parliaments, the passing of decrees is hindered by disagreement among legislators – Leslie Lamport, Part-Time Parliament